holderbaum-io/think-about-website/pages/blog/late-bird.md

 was the main reason why we initially stepped away from late bird entirely.

-We needed the experience of early bird sales distribution to really understand, why so many conferences go for more than one deadline while selling there tickets.
+We needed the experience of early bird sales distribution to really understand, why so many conferences go for more than one deadline while selling their tickets.

 ![A guinea pig learning new things](/assets/images/blog/late-bird/learning.gif)